What is a Frozen Shoulder?

 A frozen shoulder will often keep patients awake at night.
 This is when most people seek help.
 Osteopaths can very quickly diagnose this problem - with its highly variable history and symptom picture, a few simple clinical tests will confirm the presence of a frozen shoulder.

-In the worst cases it can be very difficult to treat, but normally it responds quite quickly to treatment, and those using the Niel Asher Technique expect success in 95% of cases.
+In the worst cases it can be very difficult to treat, but normally it responds quite quickly to treatment.
 Typically, a significant improvement can be seen within just a few sessions.
 In the first instance, our priority is to reduce pain as quickly as possible and when the condition is stabilised, mobility can be gradually restored.

 Manual therapy is often used in conjunction with cold therapy, exercises and sometimes anti-inflammatory medicines.
 We are happy to discuss with you the other options for treatment, which may include acupuncture or steroid injections and we will be able to advise you on the best way forward.

-However bad your frozen shoulder gets, try to remember that we can help 95% of cases – so there really is no need to suffer the ongoing severe pain and restrictions that characterise this condition.
+However bad your frozen shoulder gets, try to remember that we can help the vast majority of cases – so there really is no need to suffer the ongoing severe pain and restrictions that characterise this condition.